When people think about owning a business, they usually think about starting a new one from the ground up.

 Read more about what each step entails in our guide devoted to explaining the 5-step negotiation process.

-Once your offer is accepted, the business will be removed from the market and you can move onto the next stage of due diligence.
+Once your offer is accepted, the business will be removed from the market and you can move onto the next stage, due diligence.

 Due diligence is essentially an investigation into the facts and financials of your chosen business.